jxc876/cmake-practice/README.md

 # About

-A simple project which to practice using CMake to build C projects.
+A simple project to practice using CMake to build C projects.

 It contains two executables, each which a main function.
 - `goodbye.c` — prints goodbye